Explore Ireland

 Address: Five miles (8km) from Cork Cork

-Telephone: (0)21 438 5252
+Telephone: +353 21 438 5252

-Blarney Castle is one of Ireland's oldest and most historic castles, built around 1446.
-An ancient stronghold of the MacCarthys, Lords of Muskerry and one of the strongest fortresses in Munster, its walls are 18ft (5m) thick in places.
+Built around 1446, Blarney Castle is one of Ireland's oldest and most historic castles.
+An ancient stronghold of the MacCarthys, Lords of Muskerry, and one of the strongest fortresses in Munster, its walls are 18ft (5m) thick in places.
 Located on the parapet of the castle is the famous 'Blarney Stone'.
 According to local legend, after kissing this stone, one will have the gift of eternal eloquence, or 'the gift of the gab'.
 To do this, visitors must first position themselves on their back, then lean their head back and downwards over the edge of the battlements, with the help of an attendant, in order to kiss the underside of the stone.
-The last admission to the castle and grounds is 30 minutes before closing.
+This is a rather scary process but the fear is part of the thrill.

 Connemara